Winter Travel in Norway

 In Loen we stayed at Hotel Alexandra which is another stunning spa hotel at the base of the mountains.
 There is also a sky lift that is located right next to the hotel!
 The Loen Skylift takes you to the top of the mountain and you get an incredible view of the fjord and mountains surrounding.
 At the top of the lift there is a delightful restaurant (get hot cocoa.)
 I tried the beet, locally sourced veggie burger and sweet potato fries and it was absolutely delicious.
 We were lucky enough to see wing suit guys jump off the mountain and fly to the ground!

-Hotel Alexandra’s Website
+Hotel Alexandra’s Website (not sponsored just gifted stay)

 https://www.alexandra.no/en/frontpage.aspx

 Also at the top of the skylift there were two igloos and sleds to have some fun!
 We took some fun videos and photos in the igloo, then road the sled down a little hill.
 The views up here were also absolutely spectacular.
-Sadly it was a cloudy day so I didn’t see the entire span of the mountains in the distance.
+It was a cloudy day so I didn’t see the entire span of the mountains in the distance.
 I’ve also heard in the summer the water is vibrant blue!
 I still enjoyed the oh-so-snowy views.
 Tip: if you go in the winter I highly recommend wearing snow pants and really warm clothes.
 It was freezing up there, but I felt great in all the layers.

 After Loen, we headed back to Ålesund so we could road trip the next day to Andalsnes and another skylift.